-7 July 1977, Phakamile Mabija (pictured) dies after plunging from the 6th floor of the Tvl Rd police station.
+7 July 1977, Phakamile Mabija dies after “falling” from the 6th floor of the Tvl Rd police station

-Phakamile Mabija, aged 27 years, was an African anti-Apartheid activist, and member of the Anglican Nomads Educational Group, who was detained by the South African Police on 27 June 1977 for alleged involvement in an incident when African and Coloured commuters stoned public transport during a bus boycott in the Galeshewe suburb.
+Phakamile Mabija, aged 27 years, was a black anti-Apartheid activist, and member of the Anglican Nomads Educational Group, who was detained by the South African Police on 27 June 1977 for alleged involvement in an incident when Black and Coloured commuters stoned public transport during a bus boycott in the Galeshewe suburb.

 His sister Sylvia Mabija said: “Phakamile was a very good child and he hated everything that was wrong.
-He was a person who was involved with the scouts and church activities and he was involved in everything.
-He was involved in everything, in all the church activities, at school, sports and he was a person who wanted the best and who was goal orientated and he committed himself in achieving his goals.
+He was a person who was involved with the scouts and church activities and he was involved in everything…at school, sports and he was a person who wanted the best and who was goal orientated and he committed himself in achieving his goals.

 Known to his family and friends as ‘Phaki’, he was due to appear in court on 8 July 1977 on charges under the Riotous Assemblies Act.
-Mabija died in detention on 7 July 1977, the day before his scheduled court hearing.
-He plunged from the 6th floor of Transvaal Road police station.
+Mabija died in detention on 7 July 1977, the day before his scheduled court hearing, plunging from the 6th floor of the Transvaal Road police station.

 The Dean of Kimberley, as Vicar General, received the news in the absence of Bishop Graham Charles Chadwick (Mabija was a full-time youth worker in the Anglican Parish of St James, Galeshewe).
 Upon his return, Chadwick took up the protest against Mabija’s death (particularly after the inquest proved to be a fiasco) and the continued detention of his clergy.
 White wooden crosses were planted on the lawn outside Kimberley‘s St Cyprian’s Cathedral for each day that the detentions continued, church bells being rung in protest.